 Figure 8.2 below presents the percentage distribution of orphans - including those with one parent or both parents deceased - among the population aged 0-20, by district.
-It shows that Musanze district has 2.3% of orphans with both parents deceased and 17.8% of orphans with one parent deceased.
-The national level averages are 2.7% and 14% respectively.
+It shows that Ngoma district has 2.7% of orphans with both parents deceased and 13.8% of orphans with one parent deceased.
+Both these indicators are nearly equal to the national level averages, which are 2.7% and 14% respectively.